crkco/Chess.com-Redesign-of-Nibbler-GUI/README.md

 The implementation of when Brilliant Move/Great Move occur needs to be added.

+Book move icons are determined by Lichess Masters Database.

 The implementation for Best moves needs to be optimized, since right now everything is a best move if evaluation doesn't change (For example M5 -> M6 is 0% difference in eval since it is completly winning, however Chess.com wouldn't call that the best move since there is a faster mate).

 For comparison a screenshot of the Nibbler GUI: